Subodha Kumar: Education and Academic Career

 Subodha was born in India where he received his Bachelor of Mechanical Engineering from BIT Sindri, India.
 He later went on to get his masters in Industrial and Management Engineering from Indian Institute of Technology Kanpur.
 He received his MBA and PhD (2001) in Management Sciences and Information Systems from University of Texas, Dallas.
 Kumar started his academic career as an Assistant Professor of Information Systems at Foster School of Business, University of Washington.
 He later joined Mays Business School at Texas A&M University in 2009, where he held Mays Research Fellow (2012), Shelley and Joe Tortorice '70 Faculty Research Fellow (2012 – 2013), and Carol and G. David Van Houten, Jr. '71 Professorship (2013 – 2017).

 Patent and Writing

 Kumar holds a patent (United States Patent # 6,556,893, approved on April 29, 2003) on “Robotic System Control.”

 Books

 Subodha is the author of Optimization Issues in Web and Mobile Advertising: Past and Future Trends, which summarizes the state-of-the-art research on web and mobile advertising.
 He is also a co-author of Social Media Analytics and Practical Applications: The Change to the Competition Landscape, which illustrates how social media analytics can help firms build transformational strategies and cope with the challenges of social media technology.

 Journal and refereed conference publications

-Subodha has published around 100 papers in academic journals and around 150 peer-reviewed conference proceedings.
+Subodha has published more than 120 papers in academic journals and more than 175 peer-reviewed conference proceedings.